-The library has fully integrated the multicultural reality of its community and customer groups into ongoing planning and operation.
-Activities specific to CALD users are clearly identified (may include multilingual storytime for preschools, English Language Classes, Educational Seminars, Cultural Celebrations), measurable, and are part of the mainstream library service
+The library reflects multicultural community into ongoing planning and operation.
+Activities specific to CALD users are clearly identified (may include multilingual storytime for preschools, English Language Classes, Educational Seminars, Cultural Celebrations), measurable, and are part of the mainstream library service.